kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - RtEH and Transit Back to create a transit point
   - We will use this for [Transit Point Storage](<../Major Glitches/Hotshot#transit-point-storage>) later
 - [Save Teleport](<../Techniques/Save Teleporting>) to skip trigger and enter the Eastern Dune Sea
-  - *Suggested Memory Reset #3 on the Autosave*
+  - *Suggested Memory Reset #3*
 - [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) from entrance to Komad
-  - This is essentially a long string of [Save Teleports](<../Techniques/Save Teleporting>), but we could hit some convo triggers
+  - This is essentially a long string of [Save Teleports](<../Techniques/Save Teleporting>), but we most likely hit some convo triggers
   - End the buffer by *Force: Casting Master Speed*
 - Talk to and kill Komad Fortuna: 1,2,1,1,2,3,1,2
   - Killing Komad now skips two convos with him later